Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

   - in the folder where we run script
   - one level above, until we reach `/node_modules`

-There are other libraries, and you can also provide your path to look in by specifying variable [NODE_PATH](https://nodejs.org/api/modules.html#modules_loading_from_the_global_folders), which might be useful.
+There are also some other places, which are mostly for compatibility, and you can also provide your path to look in by specifying variable [NODE_PATH](https://nodejs.org/api/modules.html#modules_loading_from_the_global_folders), which might be useful.
 If you want to see exact order in which `node_modules` are being resolved, just print `module` object in your script and look for `paths` variable – for me it prints the following:

 {% highlight sh linenos=table %}
 ➜ tmp node test.js